redox-os/book/src/introduction/what_is_redox.md

 The non-goals of Redox
 ----------------------

-We are not a Linux clone, or POSIX-compliant, nor are we crazy scientists, who wants to redesign everything.
+We are not a Linux clone, or POSIX-compliant, nor are we crazy scientists, who wishes to redesign everything.
 Generally, we stick to the well-tested and proven correct designs.
 If it ain't broken don't fix it.

 This means that a large number of standard programs and libraries will be compatible with Redox.
 Some things that do not align with our design decisions will have to be ported.

+The key here is the trade off between correctness and compatibility.
+Ideally, you should be able achieve both, but unfortunately, you can't always do so.